samz905/To-Do-List/README.md

 # To-Do-List

-Uses jQuery and Javascript to create an interactive To-Do List.
+An interactive To-Do List using jQuery.